Friendly Crochet Spider

 Let’s get started with this adorable crochet spider amigurumi pattern!

-Friendly Crochet Spider Materials
+Crochet Spider Pattern

 Here is what you will need:

-This pattern requires some basic crochet skills and these are resources and tutorials you may find helpful in following this pattern: Crochet Terminology and Abbreviations, US to UK Crochet Conversion Chart.
-Find links to simple stitches on the “Tutorial” menu: Getting Started will show basic stitches used in many patterns (including the single crochet stitch used in this pattern) and Crochet Stitch Dictionary shows our growing collection of crochet stitch tutorials.
+Resources and tutorials you may find helpful in following this pattern: Crochet AbbreviationsUS to UK Crochet Conversion Chart.
+Find links to basic stitches on the “Tutorial” menu: Getting Started will show basic stitches such as single crochet (sc), half double crochet (hdc) and double crochet (dc) and Crochet Stitch Dictionary shows our growing collection of crochet stitch tutorials.

 The finished size of this spider is approximately 2″ tall and 6″ wide from the end of one spider leg to the other.